 President and CEO of Venture Philanthropy Partners (VPP)

 Former Vice President of Buvermo Investments, Inc.

 President of the Washington Region Association of Grantmakers

-Chief Operating Officer for the Federal City Council
+Chief Program Officer for the Federal City Council

 Fusing commercial real estate expertise with a social impact mission.